angelalbericisfdc/anypoint-c4e-reports/README.md

 # 🚀 MuleSoft Anypoint C4E Reports API v1

 Welcome to the MuleSoft Anypoint C4E Reports API.
-This MuleSoft Utility API provides on demand CSV reports on key areas of the Anypoint Platform.
-It is designed for C4E (Center for Enablement) Leaders, Ops, Architects, Managers who need to audit and report on platform assets, making one HTTP Call and get all resources in all environments in the specified Business Group.
-Thus including:
+This a MuleSoft API The MuleSoft Utility API that provides you with on demand CSV reports on key areas of the Anypoint Platform, designed for C4E (Center for Enablement) Leaders, Ops, Architects, Managers who need to audit and report on platform assets across areas of the Anypoint Platfrom by making one HTTP Call then getting all the MuleSoft resources in all the environments in the specified Business Group.

+Reports currently cover:
-Runtime Manager: All deployed applications, their vCore allocations, Mule versions, and statuses.
+- Runtime Manager: All deployed applications, their vCore allocations, Mule versions, and statuses.
-API Manager: All configured API instances, their backing assets, and contract counts.
+- API Manager: All configured API instances, their backing assets, and contract counts.
-Anypoint Monitoring: Reports metrics for all applications including Number of Requests, Performance (percentiles), Error Rates, Average usage on both CPU and Memory
+- Anypoint Monitoring: Reports metrics for all applications including Number of Requests, Performance (percentiles), Error Rates, Average usage on both CPU and Memory

-## 🔑 Authentication
-  This API is secured using a Client ID/Secret.
-You will need to set up a Connected App in your Anypoint Platform then calls these APIs using the X-ANYPNT-CLIENT-ID and X-ANYPNT-SECRET-ID headers

 ## 🏎️ Getting Started (Quick Start)

-  All endpoints require you to specify the Business Group ID you wish to report on AND your configured Connected App (ClientId/ClientSecret) for your Anypoint Platform.
-Meaning:
+You will need an Anypoint Account with the right permission and the ability to set up Connected Apps

 1. Get Credentials: You need to set up a Connected App with the right permissions as described in the Authentication section.
 2. Find your Business Group ID: Log in to Anypoint Platform.
 Navigate to the Business Group you want to query and use the Business Group ID
+3. Import the Postman Collection and the Postman Environment.
+Add your credentials to the Postman Environment.
+4. Clone the repo
+5. Import the MuleSoft Application folder [Anypoint-C4E-Reports-API]([url](https://github.com/angelalbericisfdc/anypoint-c4e-reports/tree/main/Anypoint-C4E-Reports-API)) into Anypoint Studio or ACB and run it!
-3. Use Postman to call the APIs or use the included .RAML file
+6. Use Postman to make the calls to your local server
-4. Output for all APIs is a CSV file, you will need to copy and paste the CSV in a Spreadsheet (Microsoft or Google) and split by commas.
+7. Output for all APIs is a CSV file, you will need to copy and paste the CSV in a Spreadsheet (Microsoft or Google) and split by commas.
 A file where I did 4 calls to my Environment can be seen in the repo
-5. Enjoy!
+8. Done you got the data!

 ## Disclaimer